beaverbuilder/documentation/docs/beaver-builder/developer/custom-modules/10-setting-fields-reference.md

 ### Suggest field

 The suggest field displays a text input that returns a list of suggested results as the user types.
 It is currently designed to work with posts (of any type), terms (tags, categories, etc.), users and links (to a post of any type).

-The action value of the config array currently accepts one of four values...
+The action value of the config array currently accepts one of four values.

 * `fl_as_posts` \- Search posts.
 The data value of the config array must be the slug of the post type you want to search.
 Returns an array of post IDs.
 * `fl_as_terms` \- Search terms.
 The data value of the config array must be the slug of the term you want to search.
 Returns an array of term IDs.
 * `fl_as_users` \- Search users.
 Returns an array of user IDs.
 * `fl_as_links` \- Search links.
 Returns an array of permalinks.

 **Return value**
 A string of comma-separated values that the user has selected.